Full Time 1yr

 On your Master's, you will be studying with members of CEISR, one of the UK's largest research centres of its kind.
 These active researchers in the field of linguistics and the teaching of English as a foreign language will ensure that your study is connected to the latest developments in the area.

 Modern, comfortable and a great learning environment, our library offers a wealth of information including 400,000 books, DVDs, maps and thousands of online e-journals and newspapers.
 Many electronic resources are available anywhere, 24/7 and our friendly staff are always on hand to help.

 Graduates of the MA Translation Studies work in a variety of translation-related roles, in the UK and abroad.
+The course can enhance a specialism that students already have, or can help develop the relevant knowledge and skills for the profession.
 It is quite common to begin one's in-house career as a project manager, co-ordinating translation commissions before moving on to work as a translator.
 Quite a few of our graduates also go into freelance translation.
 A number of our graduates go on to pursue further research in translation.

-Relevant work placements may be accredited on this course through the Independent Learning option.
+Relevant work placements may be accredited on this course through the Professional Portfolio option.
 Where possible, we facilitate students in obtaining placements with translation companies, which may be in the UK or abroad.
 If you are willing to travel you will find that more options are open to you.
 Students with eligible language combinations are encouraged to try for internships and competitions with the European institutions.

 In addition, regular employability events offer you the chance to meet employers, find out about different career sectors and improve your applications or CV.
 The Graduate Summer Programme provides a range of guidance and employability seminars and workshops.

 Regardless of whether you are seeking to build on your studies, further your career or pursue a career change, a postgraduate qualification adds to your achievement record.